Protected Bike Lanes Key to a Calmer, Thriving Telegraph Avenue in Oakland

 At an open house meeting on proposals to redesign Telegraph Avenue in Oakland Saturday morning, attendees arrived to find the street blocked off by police investigating a hit-and-run crash in which a driver killed a pedestrian.
 The scene underscored the need to make the commercial corridor safer for people walking and biking, though the proposals to remove traffic lanes and add improvements like protected bike lanes, landscaped medians, and sidewalk extensions still saw opposition from a few at the meeting.

-About fifty people attended the second of three open houses hosted by the city to hear from residents and merchants about the proposed options for Telegraph.
+About 50 people attended the second of three open houses hosted by the city to hear from residents and merchants about the proposed options for Telegraph.
 The third open house will be held this Thursday evening.

 Posters presented copious amounts of information about conditions on Telegraph, including a map of crashes in the area, and research showing the economic revitalization that results when streets are redesigned to become destinations, not just throughways.
 A recent survey of people who use Telegraph found that 60 percent wanted protected bike lanes on the street, including 53 percent of “frequent drivers.”